traefik/traefik/docs/content/providers/docker.md

 Traefik creates, for each container, a corresponding [service](../routing/services/index.md) and [router](../routing/routers/index.md).

-The Service automatically gets a server per instance of the container, and the router gets a default rule attached to it, based on the container name.
+The Service automatically gets a server per instance of the container, and the router automatically gets a rule defined by defaultRule (if no rule for it was defined in labels).

 ### Routers